Marina S. Ascunce

 Bret was interested in applying genomic data to understand how lice capture and retain new bacterial symbionts.
 He investigated the possibility that horizontal gene transfer may facilitate symbiont replacement in lice.
 This research focused on a small bacterial chromosome that encodes for de novo synthesis of pantothenate found in human lice.
 Pantothenate is considered to be an essential product that the symbiont produces for the louse and acquisition of the plasmid might facilitate symbiont replacement.
 He also developed methods to sequence and assemble whole genomes of louse symbionts.
 He investigated whole genomes from nine different louse symbionts and compared them to one another.
-Bret is currently a post-doc at the Illinois Natural History Survey, University of Illinois, Champaign-Urbana.
+Bret is now an Assistant Professor at Virginia Commonwealth University.

 PhD student, Dept of Biology

 Angelo used distribution models, fossils, and genetics to study how climate change affects populations of bats on Caribbean Islands.
 He analyzed DNA under a coalescent framework (i.e. projected towards the past) to understand island bat population sizes, movement of bats among islands, etc., over time.
 Also, he used current and fossil-validated population distribution models to understand the changes that may have occurred in populations and their available habitat as climate changed.
 The combined use of DNA, coalescent methods, distribution models, and fossils is very powerful and allows him to learn about the evolutionary processes that shaped island bat populations and how bats reacted to climate change in the past, which is very important to have an understanding of what happens to these bats today and to be able to predict what may happen to them in the future.
-Angelo is currently a post-doc at the American Museum of Natural History.
+Angelo is currently an Assistant Professor at Rutger’s University.

 PhD Student, Dept. of Biology